Brooks PureCadence Fully Reviewed for Quality

 - NavBand across the midfoot in the upper secures the foot and creates a customized fit

 - Bubbled laces help the shoe stay tied

 - 4mm drop

 It is breathable and protects against shock and heat.
 It has a comfortable level of cushioning and a smooth ride.
-It is good for running on roads and is fairly priced for its features.
-Possible areas for improvement include offering wide and/or extra wide sizes, making the shoe water resistant, and making a more stable version for heavy over-pronators.
+It is suitable for running on roads and is reasonably priced for its features.
+Possible areas for improvement include offering wide and extra wide sizes, making the shoe water resistant, and making a more stable version for heavy over-pronators.